bitcoinfo/bitcoinfo.github.io/_posts/finance/2019-12-29-enterprise.md

 * [California Passes Bill Defining Blockchain and Crypto Terms](https://news.bitcoin.com/california-passes-bill-defining-blockchain-and-crypto-terms)
   >A draft law designed to amend California’s legislation to create legal grounds for the implementation of crypto-related technologies has been passed by the state’s legislature.
 Assembly Bill 2658 contains important definitions of some key blockchain and crypto terms.

+[A Short Introduction to the World of Cryptocurrencies](https://files.stlouisfed.org/files/htdocs/publications/review/2018/01/10/a-short-introduction-to-the-world-of-cryptocurrencies.pdf) - Federal Reserve Bank of St. Louis Review, First Quarter 2018
+  > In this article, we give a short introduction to cryptocurrencies and blockchain technology.
+The focus of the introduction is on Bitcoin, but many elements are shared by other blockchain implementations and alternative cryptoassets.
+The article covers the original idea and motivation, the mode of operation and possible applications of cryptocurrencies, and blockchain technology.
+We conclude that Bitcoin has a wide range of interesting applications and that cryptoassets are well suited to become an important asset class.
+(JEL G23, E50, E59)

 ### Cryptoconomy QuickReads - Regulatory
 * CryptoQuikRead_005 - [SEC Chair's Written Testimony](https://anchor.fm/thecryptoconomy/episodes/CryptoQuikRead_005---SEC-Chairs-Written-Testimony-e2ndum) - 03/01/18
 * CryptoQuikRead_012 - [Wyoming House Unanimously Approves Two Pro-Blockchain Bills](https://anchor.fm/thecryptoconomy/episodes/CryptoQuikRead_012---Wyoming-House-Unanimously-Approves-Two-Pro-Blockchain-Bills-e2ndug)